Oriolrt/SIDTD_Dataset/code_examples/README.md

 python test.py --name='coatten_fcn_model' --dataset 'dataset_raw' --model='coatten_fcn_model' --device='cpu'
 ```

-### Test 10-fold partitions on our trained model on custom 10-fold partitions with CUDA
+### Test 10-fold partitions with our trained model on custom 10-fold partitions with CUDA
 To test one of *our trained model* with CUDA, you should run the line that correspond to your model with the corresponding name of the dataset used:
 ```
 # Test EfficientNet model